 After the swim, we ordered pancit bihon and beers from merienda.
 Again, I loved that it was breezy and peaceful.
 I wanted to take another nap, but alas it was time to go home.

-Travel guide to San Rafael River Adventure, Bulacan
+How to get to San Rafael River Adventure

 Here are the commute directions to San Rafael River Adventure.